Gastrointestinal Cancers

 - Minimally invasive, robotically assisted surgical techniques to remove tumors with less discomfort, reduced risk of complications and shorter recovery times.

-- Highly precise radiation therapy to treat tumors with minimal exposure to surrounding normal tissue.
+- Leading-edge treatment options, including highly precise radiation therapy to treat tumors with minimal exposure to surrounding normal tissue.

 - Targeted drugs and drug combinations that treat advanced GI cancers with greater effectiveness and fewer side effects than traditional chemotherapy.